ml22826/Ubuntu/README.md

 ## RUNNING THE SOFTWARE (FLASK)

-To run the web application, move to Ubuntu_Flask directory and execute the commands based on OS:
+To run the web application, move to Front end directory and execute the commands based on OS:

 ### Run flask on WINDOWS: